onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 There are already articles about [generating Docker images for a Scala project](https://medium.com/@ievstrygul/dockerizing-scala-app-3fdf08cffda4) [even with Nix](https://zendesk.engineering/using-nix-to-develop-and-package-a-scala-project-cadccd56ad06), so why am I writing another one?
 The reason is that when I followed them, I ended up with a 722MB Docker image!
 I found this to be unnecessarily big which motivated me to look for ways to reduce it.
 So this article is about building a **minimal** Docker image for Scala project using Nix.
 Most of it can be applied to any program that runs on JVM (Java, Kotlin etc.) as well.

 Containerization of a JVM application feels a bit strange because one has to also bundle the JVM to execute the JAR, so it's essentially virtualization over virtualization, which also most probably runs on a virtual machine.

+Side note: If you just want to the see the end result, you can jump directly to the [last section](#final-derivation).

 Anyway... let's start.